RyanJarv/ryanjarv.github.io/_posts/2021-02-07-personal-coding-projects.md

 what I should keep and what should go.
 I also can't exactly link to the repo list in GitHub since that contains a lot of uninteresting forks that I needed for PR's or things like that.
 So this post is just a list of things that I think are interesting but may have not made it on to my resume (in no particular order).
-This does not include any projects I've worked on as part of any position, just side projects.
+This does not include any projects I've worked on as part of any position or projects I've contributed to (I'll likely add these later), currently it's just personal side projects.

 ## GoLang